Soil biology: Mycorrhizae

 Those fungi that are able to live symbiotically with living plants, creating a relationship that is beneficial to both, are known as mycorrhizae (from myco meaning fungus and rhiza meaning root).
-In mycorrhizae plant roots are invaded by the mycelia of the mycorrhizal fungus, which lives partly in the soil and partly in the root, and may either penetrate the root cortex without entering its cells (forming the Hartig net) and cover the root as a sheath (ectomycorrhizae) or be present in cortical cells in the form of arbuscules (arbuscular mycorrhizae).
+In mycorrhizae plant roots are invaded by the mycelium of the mycorrhizal fungus, which lives partly in the soil and partly in the root, and may either penetrate the root cortex without entering its cells (forming the Hartig net) and cover the root as a sheath (ectomycorrhizae) or be present in cortical cells in the form of arbuscules (arbuscular mycorrhizae).
 The mycorrhizal fungus obtains the carbohydrates that it requires from the root, in return providing the plant with nutrients, including nitrogen and phosphorus, and with moisture.
 Later the plant roots will also absorb the mycelium into its own tissues.
 In some cases mycorrhizae could provide their host, either directly or indirectly, with nutrients issued from the degradation of more complex soil organic matter (humus).
 Mycorrhizae can also benefit nutrients (other than sugar carbon) and moisture from the host, and exchange nutrients (including carbon) and moisture between plants through common mycorrhizal networks.
 Chemical signalling between plants through common mycorrhizal networks, although a beautiful concept, is still a matter of conjecture, more research being needed.

 Beneficial mycorrhizal associations (either ectomycorrhizae or arbuscular mycorrhizae) are to be found in many of our edible and flowering crops, to the exception of Brassicaceae (e.g. cabbage, turnip) as well as in the majority of tree species, especially in forests and woodlands, with Ericaceae (e.g. bracken, bilberry) harbouring a special type, called ericoid mycorrhizae.
 Tree mycorrhizae create a fine underground mesh that extends greatly beyond the limits of the tree's roots, greatly increasing their feeding range and actually causing neighbouring trees to become physically interconnected.
 The benefits of mycorrhizal relations to their plant partners are not limited to nutrients, but can be essential for plant reproduction.
 In situations where little light is able to reach the forest floor, a young seedling cannot obtain sufficient light to photosynthesise for itself and will not grow properly, causing a deficit of regeneration.
 But, if the ground is underlain by a mycorrhizal mat, then the developing seedling will throw down roots that can link with the fungal threads and through them obtain the nutrients it needs.

-David Attenborough points out the plant, fungi, animal relationship that creates a "three way harmonious trio" to be found in forest ecosystems, wherein the plant/fungi symbiosis is enhanced by animals such as the wild boar, deer, mice, or flying squirrel, which feed upon the fungi's fruiting bodies, including truffles, and cause their further spread.
+In "The Private Life of Plants", a BBC documentary series, David Attenborough points out the plant, fungal, animal relationship that creates a "three way harmonious trio" to be found in forest ecosystems, wherein the plant/fungus symbiosis is enhanced by animals such as wild boars, deer, mice, or squirrels, which feed upon fungal fruiting bodies (mushrooms), including truffles, and cause their further spread.
 A greater understanding of the complex relationships that pervade natural systems is one of the major justifications of the organic gardener, in refraining from the use of artificial chemicals and the damage these might cause.